release-it/release-it/docs/git.md

 }
 ```

 Use an array to allow releases from more branch names.
+Wildcards are also allowed (e.g. `release/*`).

 ### Clean working directory